Royal Sussex County Hospital: History

-3Ts Redevelopment
+2020s redevelopment

-The 3Ts Redevelopment is a three-stage project which is replacing all of the buildings on the front half of the hospital, some of which are almost 200 years old.
+In the early 2020s, the 3Ts Redevelopment began at the hospital, which is a three-stage project that is replacing all of the buildings on the front half of the hospital, some of which are almost 200 years old.
 The three Ts stand for trauma, teaching and tertiary care.
 It was expected to cost £485 million when it was approved, but by 2021 was significantly delayed and over budget.
 The whole project is expected to be completed by 2026.

 In the old buildings' place will be two brand new clinical buildings, which will cover around 40 new wards and departments.
 The Stage 1 building is the first of the two, and covers 13 floors, 11 of which are above ground.

 Stage 2 will be a new cancer centre, and Stage 3 will be a new service yard.

 The project is being carried out in three stages to ensure that all clinical service can continue to run during construction.
 As of September 2022, work is currently on Stage 1 and the helideck.
 According to BSUH, there is about a year to go until Stage 1 of the redevelopment is complete.

+The 11-storey Louisa Martindale Building opened to patients on 12 June 2023, at a cost of £485 million.
+The building is named after Louisa Martindale, a physician, surgeon and writer who worked in Brighton.
+In 2024 the building won two awards at the European Healthcare Design Awards, winning the 'Healthcare Design' category and the 'Interior Design and Arts' award.

+In June 2023 it was announced that demolition of the 195-year-old Barry Building, thought to be the oldest acute hospital building still in use in England, would take place in 2024.
+The demolition and clearing of the site was begun in February 2024 and complete by August.

 Helideck

 Stage 1 is also providing a much needed helideck for air ambulances on top of the Thomas Kemp Tower, from which the most severe patients can be taken directly to A&E via a dedicated lift.
 Air ambulances taking patients to the hospital currently have to land at East Brighton Park, almost a mile away.

 The helideck was originally expected to be in use by 2019, but as of March 2023 it still hasn't been used.
-The first delays were due to the COVID-19 pandemic, but now is due to fears that helicopters may blow the cladding off of the hospital's walls.
+The first delays were due to the COVID-19 pandemic, but now is due to fears that helicopters may blow the cladding off the hospital's walls.
 Plans to launch it in November 2022 were shelved after surveys found aircraft could damage the tower it sits on.